 You’ll want to feel like you have good solid energy throughout the day (this signifies that your body is utilizing the energy sources you are providing it, whether it is fat or glucose from sugar or carbs)

 This is a huge part of what I do with clients on an individual basis.
 I work to help them find their ideal macro breakdown, troubleshoot how to get the most nutrient density out of their diet, and find what might be holding back their metabolism and fix it.

-That doesn’t mean you can’t get started on your own right now though.
-Download My Fitness Pal app and start keeping track of your macro breakdown and start tweaking to make it work for your body.
+That doesn’t mean you can’t get started on your own right now, though.
+Download the My Fitness Pal app and start keeping track of your macro breakdown and start tweaking it to make it work for your body.

 Keep working out.
 It is amazing for you, but don’t rely on it for weight loss.
 Only a well-regulated metabolism that is fat-adapted can truly help you burn off those fat stores you’re holding on to, hoping to “run” off.

 My team and I are here to partner with you on your health goals.